Skip to main content

 ddn supergraph build local

-Generate a new JWT by logging into your application.
+The easiest way to verify your setup is to generate a new JWT by logging into your client application that uses Auth0.
 These values aren't typically displayed to users, so you'll need to log them while in development.
 You can then add that value as a header in the console and test any permissions you have in your metadata.
+If you're unfamiliar with this, we have a sample repo here.

 Wrapping up